 This recipe includes an elaborate step by step guide paired with helpful pictures.
 The author has received vet approval for her recipe and has tweaked it over the years so it’s perfect for her little kitty.
-This is a great recipe to bring to your next vet appointment to ensure your feline receives the same stamp of approval.
+We could recommend swapping the brown rice for white rice if your cat is in stages 3 or 4 of IRIS, but this is a great recipe to bring to your next vet appointment to ensure your feline receives the same stamp of approval.

 Preparing your own cat food will be a commitment, but when it comes to your fur-babies health, we know most owners are in it for the long haul!
 We hope that have enjoyed learning how to make cat food for cats with kidney disease and have found a recipe you and your kitty both enjoy – feel free to adjust them as per the recommendation for your veterinarian.